Kinder Morgan raises outlook, dividend as profit surges on winter storm demand

+EnergyKinder Morgan raises outlook, dividend as profit surges on winter storm demand

-(Reuters) -Kinder Morgan’s profit more than doubled from the prior quarter and the U.S. pipeline operator raised its annual forecast as well as dividend, benefiting from a sudden demand surge for natural gas as fuel in Texas during the February winter storm.
+Kinder Morgan's (KMI.N) profit more than doubled from the prior quarter and the U.S. pipeline operator raised its annual forecast as well as dividend, benefiting from a sudden demand surge for natural gas as fuel in Texas during the February winter storm.

 The company's shares rose 2.7% in extended trading.